← Back to site

 Action

 Architected the migration to composite models with Direct Lake mode on Microsoft Fabric.
-Designed a hybrid architecture that balanced real-time data access via Direct Lake with calculated table requirements that still needed Import mode.
-Implemented an incremental migration strategy—model by model—to avoid service disruption for active users.
+Designed a hybrid setup: Direct Lake for near real-time access, Import mode where calculated tables still required it.
+Migrated model by model so active users never lost service.

 Result